pedromdev/manproj/README.md

-# PROJMAN - The Project Manager
+# PROJEKTMAN - The Project Manager
 Manage your projects and automate boring tasks